 A dog bite or attack can be excruciating and frightening.
-A person should not have to face such a difficult situation and be financially responsible for it.
+A person should not face such a difficult situation and be financially responsible.
 The evidence our investigators gather will be decisive in determining the outcome of your case.
 Investigating a dog attack involves collecting the following types of evidence:

-- Witnesses are interviewed at the scene of the accident as part of the investigation.
+- Witnesses are interviewed at the accident scene as part of the investigation.

-- Postal workers, UPS drivers, and neighbors are interviewed to see if the animal has shown signs of aggression before.
+- Postal workers, UPS drivers, and neighbors are interviewed to see if the animal has shown signs of aggression.

 - Records are checked to see if complaints have been lodged against the animal.

-- To determine if a dog is properly vaccinated and whether any problems have been reported, investigators examine its veterinary records.
+- Investigators examine its veterinary records to determine if a dog is vaccinated correctly and whether any problems have been reported.

 Most financial settlements are negotiated with the insurance company.
-However, it may be necessary to take the case to civil court if severe trauma, including scarring and disfigurement occurs and necessary care is required in the future to treat the injuries.
-We always prepare a legal case to present in court if the insurance company does not agree to a fair settlement amount.
+However, it may be necessary to take the case to civil court if severe trauma, including scarring and disfigurement, occurs and necessary care is required in the future to treat the injuries.
+We always prepare a legal case for court if the insurance company does not agree to a fair settlement amount.

 Following is a video featuring attorney Ed Smith describing how to find the right lawyer to handle your case:Dog Bite Lawyers in Winton, CA